02 18 Newsflashes from the Persecuted Church

 At the time of the report from the field there were still scores of bodies littering the streets of the village as people were too afraid to gather and bury them.
 Both Muslims and Christians have fled.
 The only ones left behind are the elderly who were unable to run away.

-During the preceding week the government was doing aerial bombardment on Boko Haram hide-outs near Izghe and neighboring villages as part of its battle against the Islamist insurgency.
+During the preceding week the government was doing aerial bombardment on an extremist group that is located primarily in Northern Nigeria hide-outs near Izghe and neighboring villages as part of its battle against the Islamist insurgency.
 President Goodluck Jonathan declared a State of Emergency in Borno, Yobe and Adamawa states last May, but his government is facing increasing criticism for its failure to root out the rebels.

-BBC reported last week that the governor of Borno state, Kashim Shettima, called for more troops to combat Boko Haram.
-He told media, “Frankly speaking, officers and men of the Nigerian army and the Nigerian police force are doing their best given the circumstances, but you and I know that Boko Haram are better armed and better motivated.”
+BBC reported last week that the governor of Borno state, Kashim Shettima, called for more troops to combat an extremist group that is located primarily in Northern Nigeria.
+He told media, “Frankly speaking, officers and men of the Nigerian army and the Nigerian police force are doing their best given the circumstances, but you and I know that an extremist group that is located primarily in Northern Nigeria are better armed and better motivated.”

 Pray with us for the Lord’s comfort to His children who survived the horrors of Izghe.
 Pray for God’s abundant grace and that He would minister to them in their grief with His tender mercies.